-If SCSWs are to carry out ICIs, then the question of clinical supervision becomes relevant.
+None of the studies addressed responsibility or accountability when SCSWs undertake ICIs once they have been educated in an ICI .If SCSWs are to carry out ICIs, then the question of clinical supervision becomes relevant.
 The Scottish Government (2012) in their report ‘Strengthening the Commitment’ recommend that education providers and services must work in partnership to ensure that educational and developments opportunities for non-registered staff are developed and strengthened whereas benefits are evidenced through appraisal (Recommendation 13, page 42).
 Nancarrow et al. (2005) point out that there can be difficulties for supervision and access to support from professionals in home-based care provisions for support workers.
 Also, due to high ratios of support staff to registered practitioners, it may be challenging to be able to supervise or provide input to all SCSWs.

 The level of staffing and education of SCSWs needs to be carefully considered to ensure the support required is available and the ICIs are effective.
 There also needs to be effective support from service managers, including emotional support, in order for SCSWs to carry out their work (Windley & Chapman 2010).
 This will be particularly important when supporting workers undertaking new ICIs.
 This need for clinical supervision was not addressed in any of the studies despite recognition of the importance.
 Therefore, this needs further research and to be built in when developing education and when SCSWs are delivering ICIs.